-This neighborhood center is anchored by a high-quality early learning program featuring holistic health services, youth, teen, and senior programming and provides access to basic needs and emergency services.
+This neighborhood center is anchored by a high-quality early learning program and features holistic health services, youth, teen, and senior programming, and provides access to basic needs.
 This community architecture project also includes a 1,600-square-foot multipurpose room that can be used as an indoor play area.
-The design integrates the principles of trauma-informed care with the goal of creating physical
+The design integrates the principles of trauma-informed care with the goal of creating physical spaces that

 A community gathering place that houses three distinct uses: a café, ice rink, and event center.